delafthi/old-dotfiles/qutebrowser/README.md

 # qutebrowser

-A keyboard-driven, vim-like browser based on PyQt5 and Qt
+A keyboard-driven, vim-like browser based on PyQt5 and Qt.

 ## Dependencies